Book Club Guide & Syllabus Builder

 1. Sister Holiday is a chain-smoking, queer, feminist, unapologetic punk nun who genuinely loves God & devotes herself to the church.
 Are these aspects of her identity contradictions, creative tensions, self-sabotage, complements?
 All of the above?
 None?

-7. The preparation for Sister Holiday's permanent vow ceremony runs parallel to her investigation.
-How do these two journeys intersect?
-What does it mean to commit to faith while confronting the darkest aspects of human nature?
+3. The preparation for Sister Holiday's permanent vow ceremony as a Sister of the Sublime Blood runs parallel to her investigation of the drug influx.
+How do these journeys diverge & intersect?

-1. Tattoos function as ritual adornment/scarification in the novel.
-How does Sister Holiday's ink serve as a personal history, a burden, and a spiritual practice for her?
-What do they reveal about the book’s relationship to the corporeal being, “truth,” the erotics of pain, and transformation?
+1. Tattoos (so many!) symbolize ritual adornment/scarification in the novel.
+How does Sister Holiday's ink serve as a bit of her personal history, a liability, and even a spiritual practice for her?
+What does the ink reveal about the book’s relationship to the corporeal being, “truth,” the erotics of pain and transformation?

-2. Water functions as a literal and metaphorical “force” throughout the novel.
-How does Douaihy use water imagery to explore themes of cleansing, drowning, rebirth, purification, destruction?
+2. Water functions as quite a “force” throughout the novel.
+How does water imagery explore themes of cleansing, drowning, rebirth, purification, destruction?

-8. The novel explores "the blood oath of siblings" and family secrets.
-How does Sister Holiday's chosen family (the convent, Magnolia) compare to biological family loyalties?
-What are the costs and benefits of each?
+3. The novel explores "the blood oath of siblings" and family secrets.
+How does Sister Holiday's accidental or chosen family (the convent, Magnolia Riveaux) compare to her relationship with Moose and her biological family loyalties?

-9. Her gold tooth appears as a recurring symbol.
+4. Sister Holiday’s gold tooth appears as a recurring symbol.
 How does this detail function in terms of Sister Holiday's punk identity versus her religious calling, and her obsession with being a PI?
-How are they surprisingly similar?
-What does it suggest about authenticity and performance?
+What does it suggest about authenticity… and performance?

-10. The novel builds toward Easter Sunday, traditionally a day of resurrection and renewal.
-How does the Easter timeline inform the mystery's resolution?
-What does Sister Holiday's "punk baptism" suggest about ritual itself?
+5. The novel builds toward Easter Sunday, traditionally a day of resurrection & renewal.
+How does the sacred timeline inform the mystery's reveal?
+What does Sister Holiday's "punk baptism" suggest about the limits & gifts of a ritual—sacred or otherwise?

 1. Sister Holiday’s first-person narration is the engine of this novel.
 What do we learn about this character’s life and point-of-view from the way she observes the world and how she chooses to tell her story?
 How reliable is Sister Holiday as our narrator?
 What does this suggest about truth-telling, in both detective fiction and spiritual practice?
 Is the sleuth novel an epistemological form?